Seedance 2.0 by Bytedance AI video generator | HeyGen

 Endless creative styles

 Go from text to video in any style you can describe.
-Create product demos, founder videos, surreal visuals, lifestyle shots, educational explainers and cinematic ads from the same model, all in HeyGen.
+Build product demos, founder videos, surreal visuals, lifestyle shots, educational explainers, and cinematic ads from the same model, all in HeyGen.

 Director-level prompting

-Control the subject, scene, camera, lighting, movement, mood and pacing in one prompt.
-Seedance 2.0 understands camera language, so a slow dolly, Dutch angle or macro pull-back lands exactly how you describe it.
+Control the subject, scene, camera, lighting, movement, mood, and pacing in a single prompt.
+Seedance 2.0 understands camera language, so a slow dolly, Dutch angle, or macro pull-back lands exactly how you describe it.

 Captions are added automatically and resize correctly for vertical, square, and horizontal cuts.